top of page

 How do my gut's interactions with the rest of my body help me?

 The gut helps the rest of your body in so many ways!
-The interaction between your gut and your nervous system for example is very powerful, the brain, in particular, is directly connected to the gut through a nerve known as 'the vagus nerve'.
-This means an unhealthy gut can harm your brain function, particularly it can affect the part of your brain that controls mood and cause anxiety, depression, etc. However, a healthy gut can put you in a better mood which can affect your daily life in a multitude of ways.
+For example, the interaction between your gut and your nervous system is very powerful; the brain, in particular, is directly connected to the gut through a nerve known as 'the vagus nerve.'
+This means an unhealthy gut can harm your brain function; particularly, it can affect the part of your brain that controls mood and cause anxiety, depression, etc. However, a healthy gut can put you in a better mood, affecting your daily life in many ways.

-Additionally, your gut will interact with your endocrine and immune system through your gut microbiome, a collection of good bacteria that helps digestion and our immune responses.
-An unhealthy gut will have a weaker microbiome which is less effective at its job, which is why good gut health is important.
+Additionally, your gut will interact with your endocrine and immune systems through your gut microbiome, a collection of good bacteria that helps digestion and our immune responses.
+An unhealthy gut will have a weaker microbiome, which is less effective at its job, so good gut health is essential.
 Your microbiome will also help regulate vital hormones in the body that control things such as glucose tolerance and insulin sensitivity.
-And of course, it allows for the regulation of our immune responses, which is one of the most important functions within our body.
+And, of course, it allows for regulating our immune responses, which is one of the most essential functions within our body.

 IBS, gut health, health, microbiome, gastrointestinal gi system, see your gastroenterology doctor or gastroenterologist